Maurice189/VisualSorting/readme.md

 <br /><br /><b>For Windows:</b><br />

-  1. open the shell
+  1. open the unzipped directory<br />
-  2. change directory into unzipped folder with `cd`<br />
-   ... comming soon
+  2. double click on `install.bat`<br />
+  3. Now you can delete the unzipped folder<br />
+  4. A shortcut on your desktop named `VisualSorting` should now exist

 <br /><br /><b>For Mac:</b><br />